Growing Good Friends

 Overview

-- Identifying qualities and attributes of good friends
+- Identifying the qualities and attributes of a good friend

 Step 1: Pre-lesson